Europe 396: Hunnic invasion of the East

 27 Nov 395 Assassination of Rufinus

-Following the premature termination of Stilicho’s campaign against Alaric in the fall of 395, the general Gainas led the possibly frustrated Eastern legions back to Constantinople.
+Following the premature termination of Stilicho’s campaign against Alaric in the fall of 395, the general Gainas led the possibly frustrated Eastern legions back to New Rome (Constantinople).
 Arriving outside the gates in late November, the troops were greeted by the Eastern emperor Arcadius and Rufinus, Praetorian Prefect of the East, but promptly surrounded and killed Rufinus as a traitor.
 The immediate beneficiary of the assassination was the eunuch Eutropius, who, having earlier engineered Arcadius’ marriage to Aelia Eudoxia, now emerged to become the emperor’s principal advisor. in wikipedia

 395?
 Western Illyricum